Axway/amplify-central/content/en/docs/integrate_with_central/cli_central/cli_command_reference.md

 axway central get products test-product --language="pt-br" -o yaml
 ```

-The following are examples on how to use the get command with RSQL queries using the -q flag:
+The following examples show how to use the get command with RSQL queries using the -q flag:

 ```bash
 # To get assets with titles that start with "a"